Millions baking across the US as heat prolongs misery with little relief expected

 ———————

 Shipkowski reported from Toms River, N.J.
-Associated Press writers from across the country contributed, including Rick Callahan and John Seewer.
+Associated Press writers from across the country contributed, including Rick Callahan, John Seewer and Patrick Orsagos.
 Follow AP's coverage of weather at https://apnews.com/hub/weather

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.